cookcliff/Events/README.md

-None events are currently visitable :)
+None events are currently joinable :)